404notDeeksha/javascript-interview-questions/README.md

     **Imperative** : This style of programming gives step by step instructions for how to achieve goals. main focus is on sequence of operations & control flow.<br/>eg: C, Python, Java, DSA use this approach.<br/><br/> `let results = [];`<br/>`for (let num of collection) {`<br/>    `if (num % 2 !== 0) {`<br/>    `results.push(num);`<br/>`}`<br/>`}`<br/><br/> **Declarative**:  This style of programming focuses on desired outcome & letting system decide how to do it. <br/> eg: SQL, HTML< React's JSX use this format.<br/><br/> `let results = collection.filter(num => num % 2 !== 0);`<br/>

-6. ### What is Client side & Server side?
+6. ### What is Client side Rendering & Server side Rendering?

-   Clent Side is a software application or a device which requests information or services from server & displays it. <br/>Languages used: HTML, CSS, Js.
-Devices used: Mobile, Laptop etc. <br/> Server Side is a software app which provides data or service to client as response when requested. <br/> Languages used: C#, java, php.
+   In *Client Side Rendering*, *browser* is responsible for rendering the web page.
+The server sends a basic HTML File & a Js bundle (after site has been deployed on a server).
+Browser runs the Js bundle which generates & displays UI.
+After Initial load, all updates & navigation happen in browser using Js. without reloading entire page. <br/> It reduces Server load, as server mainly handles API/ data requests & not page rendering. <br/> It leads to Interactive , dynamic user Experience, smoother navigation & real time updates. <br/> It also means slower initial load times, because browser needs to download & exceute Js before showing content.

+7. ### What is scope in Js?